jeffboody/libvkk/readme.md

 ======

 Image objects may be created by the app for textures and image rendering.
-The image formats exposed include RGBA8888, RGBA4444, RGB888, RGB565, RG88 and R8.
 However, you must query the image capabilities to determine if the image format is supported.
-The DEPTH format and stage are only used internally by the engine.
-Images whose width and height are a power-of-two may be mipmapped.
+The VKK\_IMAGE\_FORMAT\_DEPTH format and stage are only used internally by the engine.
+Images whose width, height and depth are a power-of-two may be mipmapped.
 The stage flag indicates if the image will be used as a texture for vertex shaders and/or fragment shaders.
 The pixels may be NULL for image rendering.

 The vkk\_image\_new() and vkk\_image\_delete() functions can
 be used to create/destroy image objects.
 Note that the F16